Library and Learning Services

 - EndNote (for staff and researchers)

-The purpose of Referencing Policy is to provide clear guidance for students and staff on the approaches to referencing used by York St John University.
+The purpose of the University's Referencing Policy is to provide clear guidance for students and staff on the approaches to referencing used by York St John University.